MENA: COVID-19 amplifies structural challenges facing the region's reinsurers

 The pandemic has amplified credit pressures on MENA sovereigns, as reflected in Fitch’s negative sovereign rating outlook on the region.
 These pressures negatively affect Fitch’s credit assessment of MENA reinsurers.
 Sovereign pressures negatively affect reinsurers’ operating environments and business profiles in particular, and also affect their asset risks given their high balance-sheet exposure to local investments.

 Fitch believes the pandemic will affect MENA reinsurers’ claims less than those of their global counterparts.
 This is largely due to less exposure to some of the most affected business lines, such as business interruption or event cancellation.

 However, business volumes will be affected, which, along with higher retrocession costs, will pressure technical results.

 In addition, high competition from global reinsurers and less developed regional primary insurance markets make the MENA reinsurance market challenging, despite a fairly favourable pricing environment.
-Fitch believes these pressures will continue in the medium term.
+These pressures will continue in the medium term, said the agency.
+M